kaylaoneill/geom99/timelog.md

 - Team meeting- planning and reviewing different apps and solutions- 1 hour
   - Looked over Problem Statement, Workforce - possible integrations and different software to look into
 -  Lab time & Group meeting - 1 hour
     - Meet with Shawn in lab for problem statement
-  - Look over soltuions with group
+    - Look over soltuions with group and decide the
 - Weekly total: 2 hour